dulapahv/dulapahv/README.md

 I am experienced in the backend and can also do the frontend.
 I am also responsible, and able to cooperate with other team members.

 I am looking to improve my skills and abilities so that I can grow professionally.
-I will be an active and valued member of your organization, being resourceful, innovative, and flexible.
+I will be an active and valued member in the organization, being resourceful, innovative, and flexible.

 <br>